-Course Number (Campus) Name/General Description MPAT-8401 (Lubbock) Diagnostic/Clinical Parasitology MPAT-8451 AW Students will be familiarized with the microscopic and immunologic techniques for diagnosing parasitic and related diseases.
+Pathology Year 4 Elective Rotations continued Course Number (Campus) Name/General Description MPAT-8401 (Lubbock) MPAT-8451 AW Diagnostic/Clinical Parasitology Students will be familiarized with the microscopic and immunologic techniques for diagnosing parasitic and related diseases.
 The student will become familiar with the concordant pathology and clinical manifestations of these disease processes through informal presentations and study of case histories.
 No formal patient consults are required.
-MPAT-8402 (Lubbock) Clinical Pathology This elective will introduce the student to the effective clinical utilization MPAT-8452 AW and interpretation of laboratory tests.
-The student rotations in subdisciplines of the clinical laboratories (clinical chemistry, hematology, blood banking. immunology, microbiology. virology. and histocompatibility testing) will be tailored to the student's interests.
+MPAT-8402 (Lubbock) MPAT-8452 AW Clinical Pathology This elective will introduce the student to the effective clinical utilization and interpretation of laboratory tests.
+The student rotations in sub- disciplines of the clinical laboratories (clinical chemistry, hematology, blood banking, immunology, microbiology, virology, and histocompatibility testing) will be tailored to the student's interests.
 A clinical pathologist will provide formal and informal instruction in various aspects of the sub-discipline.
 The student will be encouraged to participate in a variety of problem-solving situations, and he/she can perform laboratory procedures under supervision if they wish.
 Concepts of quality control, testing limitations, biochemical profiling and normal values will be emphasized.
 Interesting clinical cases will be reviewed at a daily conference attended by students and pathologists.
-One formal presentation on a laboratory topic of the student's interest will be required in the fourweek experience.
-Opportunities for independent study and involvement in week experience.
+One formal presentation on a laboratory topic of the student's interest will be required in the four- week experience.
 Opportunities for independent study and involvement in on-going research will be available.
 Four-week experiences are preferred, but a two-week session can be arranged after discussion with the department.
+MPAT-8403 (Lubbock, Permian Basin) MPAT-8453 AW Surgical Pathology This elective will introduce the student to the role of tissue examination in modern medicine.
+The student may be involved in a variety of experiences, including Gross examination of surgical pathology specimens, Processing and staining tissue, Frozen-section examination, Light microscopic diagnosis, Cytopathology, Autopsy pathology, and Electron microscopy.
+Clinical correlation of gross and microscopic findings is emphasized, and there will be a close affiliation with the surgical services and subspecialties.
+The proportion of time spent in these areas will be tailored to the student's autopsy and surgical pathology experiences.